back to index

 Abstract: We develop a family of simple rank one theories built over quite arbitrary sequences of finite hypergraphs.
 (This extends an idea from the recent proof that Keisler's order has continuum many classes, however, the construction does not require familiarity with the earlier proof.)
 We prove a model-completion and quantifier-elimination result for theories in this family.
 We develop a combinatorial property which they share.
 We invoke regular ultrafilters to show the strength of this property, showing that any flexible ultrafilter which is good for the random graph is able to saturate such theories.

 • M. Malliaris and S. Moran.
-"Agnostic online learning and excellent sets." arxiv 2021.
+"Model theory and agnostic online learning via excellent sets."
+Accepted, Transactions of the AMS. journal, arxiv.

 Abstract: We revisit a key idea from the interaction of model theory and combinatorics, the existence of large ``indivisible'' sets, called ``epsilon-excellent,'' in k-edge stable graphs (equivalently, Littlestone classes).
 Translating to the language of probability, we find a quite different existence proof for epsilon-excellent sets in Littlestone classes, using regret bounds in online learning.
 This proof applies to any epsilon less than one-half, compared to less than one over two to the two to the k or so in the original proof.
 We include a second proof using closure properties and the VC theorem, with other advantages but weaker bounds.
 As a simple corollary, the Littlestone dimension remains finite under some natural modifications to the definition.
 A theme in these proofs is the interaction of two abstract notions of majority, arising from measure, and from rank or dimension; we prove that these densely often coincide and that this is characteristic of Littlestone (stable) classes.
 The last section lists several open problems.